 National Museum of Wildlife Art Twenty five years ago, valley residents Bill and Joffa Kerr decided to share their wildlife art collection, and with friends, opened the Wildlife of the American West Art Museum on the Town Square.
 Outgrowing the space, the museum moved into a stunningly craggy structure that blends into the butte overlooking the National Elk Refuge, just north of town.
 In 1994, the U.S. Congress bestowed national status on the museum, recognizing it as the definitive site to see wildlife art in the country.
 Summer exhibitions include George Caitlin's American Buffalo, Amazing Animals: John James Audubon to Andy Warhol, Traveling Trout, National Geographic: Selections from Greatest Photographs of the American West and Ancient Traditions: The Whetzel Collection of Pueblo and Pre-Pueblo Pottery.

 After satiating your aesthetic side, enjoy a late lunch at one of many downtown eateries.
-For a burger, visit Local Restaurant or McPhail’s.
+For a burger, visit Local Restaurant or Liberty Burger.
 For Thai cuisine, choose from Thai Me Up, Thai Plate and Bon Appe Thai.
 For a pub fare, visit Snake River Brewpub or the Wort Hotel.
-Primo slices can be found at Pizzeria Caldera and Pinky G’s Pizzeria.
-Sandwiches are high art at Backcountry Provisions and Creekside Market.
+Primo slices can be found at Pizzeria Caldera and Pinky G's Pizzeria.
+Sandwiches are high art at New York Sub Shop and Creekside Market.
 Sweetwater Restaurant cultivates a homey ambiance and fare, while Lotus Café makes healthy food truly tasty.
-Taqueria Sanchez and Pica’s Mexican Taqueria both feature excellent Mexican food.
-Creative cafes – with decks no less! – include: Persephone Bakery’s new café and boulangerie, where artisanal breads take center stage; Shades Café with its paninis, soups and salads; and the aforementioned Café Genevieve.
+Taqueria Sanchez, Hatch, and Pica's Mexican Taqueria both feature excellent Mexican food.
+Creative cafes - with decks no less! - include: Persephone Bakery's new café and boulangerie, where artisanal breads take center stage; Cafe Boheme, and the aforementioned Café Genevieve.
 With so many tasty menus to choose from, you may have to extend your Teton stay to make room for more meals.